 A minority people today, with distinctive cultural, linguistic and Christian traditions, the threat to Assyrian survival has increased for the past one hundred years and more with the formation of chauvinistic nationalist regimes in Turkey (1914), Iraq (1932) and Syria (1945).
 The rise of Islamist fanaticism threatens this lesser known, but historic, Christian community as never before, even on the Nineveh Plains, the historic Assyrian core.

-During the 21st century much of this European protection stopped.
+During the 21st century much of this European protection ended.
 Assyrians have been left to the unkind embrace of their antagonistic neighbors who regard them, erroneously, as western inserts in their midst rather than indigenous people.
 Genocidal attacks on Assyrians did not begin with the 1914-1923 period but that genocide spurred flight of the 1/3 of the community who did not die or face forced conversion.
-Immigration has meant reduction of populations, especially in Iraq (Mesopotamia) their main strength, as well as in Iran, Turkey and Syria.
+Immigration has meant reduction of populations, especially in Iraq (Mesopotamia) their main strength, as well as in Iran, Syria, and of course in Turkey from where the genocide originated.

 An Assyrian visited the United States first in 1842.
 The first individuals settled in the 1890s.
 The largest immigration from the Middle East, until the present upheavals caused by the rise of the Islamic State, occurred during the 1920s following the devastation of WWI.